trevortombe/alberta_eci/README.md

 drilled).
 Third, “ECI.R” estimates the first principle component from this data and generates the visualization.

-The latest ECI for Jul 2023 is -0.75.
+The latest ECI for Aug 2023 is -0.22.
 The full time series since Jan 2002 is plotted below:

 ![Alberta ECI](Figures/plot.png)

 ------------------------------------------------------------------------

-The index was last updated on 2023-10-23 15:52:43 MDT.
+The index was last updated on 2023-11-01 10:16:04 MDT.